ml-stat-Sustech/TorchCP/README.md

-DeepCP is a Python toolbox for conformal prediction research on deep learning models.
+torchCP is a Python toolbox for conformal prediction research.
 The primary functionalities are implemented in PyTorch.
 Specifically, DeepCP contains modules of post-hoc methods and training methods for classification problems and regression problems.